Open-Systems-Pharmacology/docs/part-6/r-introduction.md

 If the value is not constant, it is described by one of the formula types:

 **Distributed**: Distributed parameters describe a variation around a constant value or between two numerical limits.
 In the simulation, the behavior equals that of constant values.
-See [OSPS documentation](https://docs.open-systems-pharmacology.org/working-with-mobi/mobi-documentation/model-building-components#working-with-constant-and-distributed-parameters) for more information.
+See [Working with Constant and Distributed Parameters‌](https://docs.open-systems-pharmacology.org/working-with-mobi/mobi-documentation/model-building-components#working-with-constant-and-distributed-parameters) for more information.

     #Get the parameter "Volume" of the Liver
     liverVolume <- getParameter("Organism|Liver|Volume", sim)